Find the Best Tankless Water Heater Repair Services in UK

 How do I light the pilot light on my tankless water heater?

-Newer models typically don't use a standing pilot light.
+Most modern tankless water heaters have electronic ignition and do not have a pilot light.
 However, if you have an older model with a pilot light, the process for lighting it will be outlined in the owner's manual.
 Follow all safety precautions when dealing with gas appliances.
 Don't hesitate to seek help from a licensed professional.

 What is a heat exchanger in a tankless water heater, and why is it important?